 WHAT NEEDS TO BE INCLUDED: Much like the the creative plan, the media plan needs to include both big-level thinking, as well as very detailed plans for how you’ll spend your media budget.

-The media plan needs to address detailed description of the scope and timing of the annual plan — is it the next calendar year?
-Is the client dictating a certain time period for the campaign? — and also when within the year you would spend your budget.
-This means that you may choose to not spend your money evenly across the year.
+The media plan needs to address a detailed description of the scope and timing of the paid media plan — when will it occur over the next calendar year?
+Do research insights or client demands dictate a certain period for the campaign?
+When during the year do you plan to spend your budget?
+This means that you may choose not to spend your money evenly across the year.
 For instance, you may decide to concentrate your money in “pulses” or “flights.”
-Your media plan should also include goals for reach and frequency, although you don’t need to make specific projections for your goals.
+Your media plan should also include general goals for reach (what percent of the market you want to see your campaign?) and frequency (on average, how often do audience members need to see your campaign?).
+Reach and frequency combine to provide a key means for distinguishing high-intensity periods (high reach and/or high frequency) from low-intensity periods (little or no reach/minimal frequency).

 You should also include details about the media outlets in which you would like your ads placed, including your rationale for why you would spend in certain media vs. others, and what the role of each medium will play in your overall mix (such as awareness, trial, call to action or repeat purchase).
 In making decisions about how to spend the budget, the media director must consider the audience, the relationship of media to the branding strategy, the timing in terms of season and daypart, the geographic emphasis in certain localities and regions, and the relative emphasis on certain campaign elements over others.
 The rationale should contain information about the strengths and weaknesses of various media and the key demographics (as they relate to your target markets) of each media vehicle.